 Gross margin expansion fuels our organic growth because it enables us to increase marketing spending.
-Unprecedented competitive pressure and fluctuating commodity costs unfavorably impacted the gross margin of our business by 90 basis points in 2014.
-In 2015, we expect to expand gross margin and to build upon the 1500 basis point gross margin increase achieved between 2001 and 2014.
-Driving higher gross margin through productivity improvements, launching higher margin new products and buying margin accretive businesses continue to be paramount goals for us.
+Our gross margin grew by 40 basis points in 2015.
+In 2016, we expect to expand gross margin and to build upon the 1,540 basis point gross margin increase achieved between 2001 and 2015.
+Driving higher gross margin through productivity improvements, launching higher margin new products and buying margin accretive businesses continues to be our formula for the future.